-If you are looking for a quiet, comfortable and affordable room with easy access to public transport, near Harvard, BU and BC, this is a perfect room for you.
-LONG-TERM GUESTS ARE WELCOME (few months or more?
-No problem!)
+If you are looking for a quiet, comfortable, and affordable room with easy access to public transport, near Harvard, BU and BC, this is a perfect room for you.
+LONG-TERM GUESTS ARE WELCOME (few months or more).

-The room is perfect for long-term guests (a semester).
+This room is perfect for long-term guests (a semester).
 The room is good for someone who is gone during the day to work/school (for long-term guests) or out to sightseeing (short-term guests) and wants a comfortable, quiet place to come home to at night.
-It is very cozy and comfortable and guests in the past love staying in this colorful room!

-The room is located on the 2nd floor of a house and just a few minutes away from public transportation with easy access to the city and major universities, a 24-hour supermarket, and one street away from many affordable and good places to eat.
+The room is located on the 2nd floor of a house and just a few minutes away from public transportation (metro and buses) with easy access to the city and major universities, a 24-hour supermarket, and one street away from many affordable and good places to eat.

-Small lovely chihuahua dog lives here - he is the master of the house, so you should be a dog lover. :D
+Small lovely chihuahua dog lives here - he is the master of the house, so you need to be a dog lover. :D

 Allston is a neighborhood of younger population (ages 18 through 32).
 Most people who live here go to BU, Harvard, MIT, BC, or are young professionals, interns.
 There are also some young families living in this area.
 As a result, there are many things to do in Allston - you can find restaurants with cuisines from all over the world, bars, shops, convenient stores, pizza shops open until 2AM, and more.
 You can go to see a music concert, or go to the gym, because everything is nearby.

 The room is located in a house on a quiet green street.
 The street is an off street from the main "Brighton Avenue", which features restaurants with all world cuisines, convenient stores, shops, and more.

 Next to the house, there is a big green park - you can run, jog, walk, get some fresh air, or play sports as there is a tennis and basketball courts as well.